tstirrat15/fizzWhat/README.md

 		';
 ```

+Make sure to also update the **README** to list what language you added if it wasn't there before!

 #No no no, my way of writing fizzbuzz is better than that person who did it before me.
 No problem, just add another!
 Follow the above instructions, it'll work I think.

+#LANGUAGES SUPPORTED

+* PHP
+* Java
+* "my background is not really in programming" reply!